How are periods experienced in Asia?

 We know it, we suspect it or we ignore it completely: menstruation is not experienced in the same way in different regions of the world.
 Between young girls who learn of their existence when having them for the first time and women who benefit from menstrual leave, there is a whole world!
 In this article, we will explore how menstruation is perceived and experienced in Japan and Nepal.

-Hébé menstrual panties for teens
+Hébé period panties for teens

 Having your period in Japan